ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-react/other-options.md

 ## Session PIN Fallback

 When unlocking the vault, our application uses biometric authentication if it is available, and a session PIN if biometrics is not available.
-It does this by setting the `AuthMode` to `BiomtricOnly` or `PasscodeOnly` upon login.
+It does this by setting the `AuthMode` to `BiometricOnly` or `PasscodeOnly` upon login.
 It is also possible to use a mode called `BiometricAndPasscode`.
 The way this will behave is:

 - Upon login, the user will be asked to enter a PIN
 - When unlocking the vault: